higherkindness/mu-scala/microsite/src/main/docs/reference/source-generation.md

 SearchResponse search(SearchRequest query, Filter filter)
 ```

-If we wanted to add a way to order the results and add it to our `SearchRequest`, it starts to make less sense to have `filter` be it's own argument.
+If we wanted to add a way to order the results and add it to our `SearchRequest`, it starts to make less sense to have `filter` be its own argument.

 For this reason, we **enforce that all requests and responses must be records**.